-DBT Diary Card Examples: What Entries Actually Look Like
+DBT Diary Card Examples: What Real Entries Look Like

 A diary card is easier to understand in concept than in practice.
-Knowing you're supposed to track emotions, urges, and skills is different from knowing what that actually looks like when you sit down to fill it out.
+You know you are supposed to track emotions, urges, and skills.
+But knowing that and knowing what to actually write when you sit down to fill it out are different things.

-Seeing examples can help bridge that gap—not as templates to copy exactly, but as illustrations of how the tracking works in real situations.
+Seeing examples helps bridge that gap—not as templates to copy word for word, but as illustrations of the specificity and structure that make entries useful in therapy.

-- Skill Used: What DBT skill you applied (or could have)
+- Skill Used — The DBT skill you applied (or wish you had).

-- Outcome: Whether you acted on the urge, and what happened
+- Outcome — Whether you acted on the urge, and what happened next.

 | Field | Entry |